meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### I. Summary

-The error format is updated to no longer contain unnecessary `error` prefix terms in the names of these attributes. e.g. `errorType`.
+The error format is updated to no longer contain unnecessary `error` prefix terms in the names of these attributes. e.g. `errorType` becomes `type`.
 The context is clear enough to understand that this is an `error` object.

 This specification also serves as a reference point for the complete list of API errors that the user may encounter.